faytey/EPNSCoreV1_5/EPNS CORE PROTOCOL V1_5 SMART CONTRACT REVIEW.md

     }
 ```

-This function transferChannelOwnership contains the logic for transferring the ownership of a particular channel to another address callable by only admin
+This function transferChannelOwnership contains the logic for transferring the ownership of a particular channel to another address callable by only admin, it checks that the caller of the function is approved and the new admin address is valid and acceptable to be admin.

 ---